johntitus/node-horseman/Readme.md

 ### Events

 #### .on(event, callback)
 Respond to page events with the callback.
 Be sure to set these before calling `.open()`.
+The `callback` is evaluated in node.
+If you need to return from `callback`, you probably want `.at` instead.

 Supported events are:
 * `initialized` - callback()